Us.

 - Cultural Services Director - Standing Rock

-Marshall guides Native Daily Network’s cultural programming as a singer and drummer, grounding our work in ceremony and tradition.
-He also a certified Recovery Coach and is helping develop the Straightened Arrow program, drawing on lived experience to support people navigating addiction and healing.
-His dual role reflects the way culture and recovery are inseparable in community care, offering both spiritual and practical support to those seeking balance.
+Marshall guides Native Daily Network’s cultural programming as a singer and drummer, grounding the work in ceremony, song, and traditional values.
+He is also a certified Recovery Coach helping develop the Straightened Arrow program, supporting people navigating addiction, reentry, and healing.

-Youth Coordinator / Photographer Standing Rock / Quinault
+Youth Coordinator / Photographer Standing Rock / Swinomish

 Darren Moore